Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 - You can use `cd app-name` command to navigate to the newly created React project
 - You can then start the development server with help of `npm start`

 This will start the development server and open the application in the browser.
-The development server will automatically reload the application whenever we make changes to the source code, so we can see our changes in real-time as we work on the application.
+The development server will automatically reload the application whenever we make changes to the source code, so we can see our changes in real time as we work on the application.

-We can now start building our pagination feature, to do that we will fetch the list of posts from the API and store the result in state.
-After that we will add Pagination component provided by Material-UI and customize it as per our requirements.
+We can now start building our pagination feature, to do that we will fetch the list of posts from the API and store the result in the state.
+After that, we will add the Pagination component provided by Material-UI and customize it as per our requirements.

 ## Activity 3 - Fetching list of posts from the API